stape22/service-app/tasks.md

 * [x] Document all actions in dev-log.md

 > All Figma Design imports have been removed from app code.
 Placeholders are in place for atomic/molecule/organism migration.
 See dev-log.md for details.

+## Known Issues / Technical Debt

+* [ ] [Calendar] Test runner/module resolution issue with cn utility import (see dev-log.md for troubleshooting and next steps)
+* [ ] [General] Review all ported primitives for ESM/CJS compatibility and test runner import hygiene
+* [ ] Investigate and resolve test runner/TypeScript config issues preventing AddJobForm tests from running (paused)
+  - Research shows this is a known Vitest/React issue, often related to index file exports, ESM/CJS interop, or shared utilities.
+  - Error occurs with any real atom reintroduced, but not with mocks; all atom tests pass in isolation.
+  - Next steps for future resumption:
+    1. Try direct import of atoms in test (not via index).
+    2. Review atoms index file for export issues.
+    3. Check for problematic shared utilities.
+* [ ] Incrementally reintroduce real atom components in AddJobForm test to isolate test runner error (paused)

+## Dev Environment

+* [ ] [KNOWN ISSUE] Ensure Supabase CLI is recognized in all dev environments (Cursor/editor and user terminal); document any required steps